realityengines/post_hoc_debiasing/README.md

 * `def get_last_layer_name(self):`
   * This should return the name of the last layer of the model.

-You can also overwrite the lambda paramter used for the objective in the `__init__` constructor for your class.
-Once you have overwritten these methods, you can execute the following code
+You can also overwrite the lambda parameter and the bias measure you want to use for the objective in the `__init__` constructor for your class.
+To overwrite the lambda parameter change the `self.lam` attribue, to overwrite the bias measure change the `self.bias_measure` attribute to one of 'spd', 'eod', or 'aod'.

+Once you have overwritten the methods and parameters, you can execute the following code

 ```
 # CustomModel is a subclass of DebiasModel.